 Training Tomorrow's Stars Today!

-The acclaimed Barbara and Halsey Sandford Studio Artist Program at Kentucky Opera brings young professional opera singers to Louisville to train and expand their experience as they prepare for their careers.
-With nearly 400 young singers auditioning for 9 positions, the Kentucky Opera Studio Artists offers some of the most talented upcoming voices to be heard in North America.
+The acclaimed Barbara and Halsey Sandford Studio Artist Program at Kentucky Opera brings young professional opera singers to Louisville to train and expand their performance experience.
+With nearly 400 young singers auditioning annually, the program features some of the most talented upcoming voices nation-wide.